The best online banks in Canada can help you save $200 or more per year in bank fees!

 1. EQ Bank

 EQ Bank is the direct online banking arm of Equitable Bank.
-It has no physical locations, however, customers have access to a well-rated mobile app for online banking access.
+It has no physical locations; however, customers have access to a well-rated mobile app for online banking access.

 They offer several accounts:

-EQ Bank Savings Plus
+EQ Bank Personal Account (previously Savings Plus)

-Their high-interest account comes with no monthly fees, unlimited free transactions, and no minimum balance.
+This account comes with no monthly fees, unlimited free transactions, and no minimum balance.

 The interest is calculated daily and paid out monthly.
-You could also qualify for a $150 cash bonus for a limited time.

 EQ Bank GICs